Five Facts about…

 2: Walking catfish are an invasive species in Florida.

 This non-native species was introduced to Florida by humans in the 1960s, probably due to escapes from aquaculture facilities.
 The walking catfish thrives in our climate and prefers the stagnant or slow-moving waters of ponds and canals that can be found in much of peninsular Florida.
 Ironically, the most significant negative impact of the walking catfish may be that it invades commercial aquaculture facilities and devastates fish stocks.

 Introduced to Southeast Florida, their range has expanded to include a good deal of South Florida.

 It is illegal to own, buy, sell, trade or transport live walking catfish in Florida without a permit.

 It’s the males who build nests in underwater vegetation, and they protect the eggs and then the young babies.
 This added protection from the males at an early stage helps make walking catfish more successful as an invasive species.

 Walking catfish have elongated bodies and, instead of scales, are covered in a slippery mucus that protects their skin when out of the water.

 5: They love to eat!

-The classic “cat’s whiskers” barbels around their mouths help them locate food in murky water and low light.
-Which is necessary because they tend to live in murky waters and eat at night.
-They are omnivores who indiscriminately feed on insects and crustaceans, eggs and larva of other fish, smaller fish, and a wide variety of plant matter.
+The classic “cat’s whiskers” barbels around their mouths help them locate food in murky water and low light, which is necessary because they tend to live in murky waters and eat at night.
+They are omnivores that indiscriminately feed on insects and crustaceans, eggs and larvae of other fish, smaller fish and a wide variety of plant matter.
 When food options run low in their habitat, they are motivated to move to another body of water in search of better food choices.